ckobayashi714/si-spring-2019/README.md

 The following steps need to be taken to contribute.

 ## Prerequisites
-- Linux or macOS (Windows may work but it is not tested on)
+- Linux or macOS with [command line tools](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/)
 - A GitHub account

 ## Getting started